 You probably have a general idea of how to get a good credit score – like by paying your bills on time, avoiding excessive debt, and not applying for too many credit cards.
-But there’s a lot of credit myths out there that can prevent you from maximizing your credit score.
+But there are a lot of credit myths out there that can prevent you from maximizing your credit score.

 1. You only have one credit score

-There are three major credit bureaus that calculate your Vantage Score: TransUnion, Equifax and Experian.
+There are three major credit bureaus that calculate your Vantage Score: TransUnion, Equifax, and Experian.
 Each bureau calculates its own credit score.
 Additionally, you have a FICO Score and a FICO Index Score.

 2. Loan and credit inquiries hurt your credit score